-Fungi cached on branches of tree by a Douglas squirrel.
+Fungi stored on branches of the same tree by Douglas squirrel.

 One of several mushrooms found stored in trees in a Douglas squirrel's territory on this day.
 This mushroom cap had fallen from the branch above, where the squirrel frequently perches to feed.
 See my other observations of this location for photos of the squirrel on this branch.

 One of several mushrooms found stored in trees in a Douglas squirrel's territory on this day.
 This stem was stored on a log that was on the ground.
 A different sort of storage location, but near enough to the others to be the same squirrel.
 I have noticed that this squirrel does not retrieve and eat the stems as much as the mushroom caps.

 One of several mushrooms found stored in trees in a Douglas squirrel's territory on this day.
 This one was in a tanoak.